I have been a plumber for over 35 years, so I have plenty of experience dealing with leaks and bad hoses.

 I have been a plumber since 1982.
 30 years!
 My, how time flies when you're having fun.
-I have fixed a few "hose bibbs" so far in my lifetime and do know that the problem can normally be fixed without expensive tools or paying a plumber.
-I will do my best to help explain how to do it yourself, without a lot of time or money.
+I have fixed a few hose bibbs in my lifetime and know that the problem can normally be fixed without expensive tools or a plumber.
+I will do my best to help explain how to do it yourself without a lot of time or money.

 First, you must determine where the leak is coming from.
 The leak that most often gets you wet is the simplest to fix.
 Chances are that one of three things are amiss: Either the hose connection is not secured tight enough, the hose doesn't have a "hose washer," or the old one is decaying.

 - Gently squeeze the connection with the pliers and turn it to the right.
 If it begins to move, turn it slowly to the right until it feels snug.
 Do not try to "muscle" it.
 Who knows how old the pipes are and you do not want to break the pipe that feeds the hose bibb.